Jappan07/Burger-Ordering-App/README.md

 ## Burger Builder Application w/ ReactJS
-A burger ordering application made using React JS which enables users to make a personalised burger of their liking and lets them to place the order.
+A burger ordering application made using React JS which enables users to make a personalised burger of their liking and lets them place the order.

 <img src="./src/assets/images/ss.png">